The UNI 301 ECCE Speaker Series Course

 Online Option:

-For students interested in taking the course asynchronously, several online sections of UNI 301 will be offered in Spring 2023.
-Students enrolled in online UNI 301 sections will be required to watch four pre-recorded events and participate in four asynchronous Canvas discussions.
+Students enrolled in an online degree program take the UNI 301 course online.
+Students enrolled in online UNI 301 sections are required to watch four pre-recorded events and participate in four asynchronous Canvas discussions.
+Online sections of UNI 301 are offered each fall, spring, and summer term.